artygg/aac/Readme.md

 Despite following the above steps, some issues may persist.
 For example:
 - Images being sent as empty files to the neural network.
-- Persistent 200 errors from the camera when resending images.
+- Persistent error from the camera when resending images.

 These issues could be due to hardware or software inconsistencies.
 Further debugging and testing may be required to pinpoint the exact cause.